JustAnyones/Plugin-creator-website/docs/docs/guides/transport-system/bus-stops.md

 ```

 ## Good to know
 There is only a generic preview for bus stops.
-You can use "preview frames" to provide your own icon for use in the toolbar.
+You can use `"preview frames"` to provide your own icon for use in the toolbar.

-By default bus stops get placed into the "$cat_bus00" category.
+By default bus stops get placed into the `"$cat_bus00"` category.

-You can use "required flag *", "min dirs", "max dirs", "symmetric dirs" as for [road decorations](road-decorations.md) to limit where a bus stop can be built.
+You can use `"required flag *"`, `"min dirs"`, `"max dirs"`, `"symmetric dirs"` as for [road decorations](../road-decorations.md) to limit where a bus stop can be built.

-Bus stops can only be built on roads that set the "allow bus stop": true flag (implicitly set for roads that define "flag bus".)
+Bus stops can only be built on roads that set the `"allow bus stop": true` flag (implicitly set for roads that define `"flag bus"`.)

 <sub>
 This page has been adapted from